OTheMagic/multi-target-scaling/README.md

 - `data_generator.py`: a script that contains the data generator used in the experiments described in the paper;
 - `exps.py`: a script that contains implementation (including how to generate or load the data) of all of our simulated and real data experiments described in the paper.

-The `real_exps` and `syn_exps` contains all of our results and figure summaries of simulated and real experiments.
+The `real_exps` fold and `syn_exps` folder contain all of our results and figure summaries of simulated and real experiments.